acouprie/linky/README.md

 ![game_start](https://user-images.githubusercontent.com/6407580/47387499-cedef680-d70f-11e8-8391-53a6ada43259.png)<br />
 Where the possible color names are:<br />
 blue aqua teal olive green lime yellow orange red brown fuchsia purple maroon white
-## TODO
+### TODO
-Add the possibility to build level with dead tiles<br />
+- Add the possibility to build level with dead tiles<br />
-Send coordonates of tiles with alphanumeric value (A1, C3) instead of the number of the tile
+- Send coordonates of tiles with alphanumeric value (A1, C3) instead of the number of the tile and manage correctly different grid size<br />
+- Fix issue with mouse once compilation is done